Building a fox proof poultry pen

 - a curved overhang, which prevents foxes from jumping or climbing over the fence

 - use 10 millimetre budgie or mouse wire and bury the wire netting at least 450 millimetres below the ground as foxes are also excellent diggers

 - an apron of netting angled outwards for 500 millimetres at the base of the fence will deter foxes from digging under the fence

-- a 600 millimetre strip of tin sheeting or opaque shade cloth can be placed around the bottom of the wire fencing will prevent wild dogs or foxes from seeing the poultry
+- a 600 millimetre strip of tin sheeting or opaque shade cloth placed around the bottom of the wire fencing will prevent wild dogs or foxes from seeing the poultry.

 Fox-proof poultry fence and pen

-You can download the following document which has the recommended measurements and dimensions for building your fox-proof poultry fence.
+You can download the following document for recommended measurements and dimensions for building a fox-proof poultry fence: